Linkurious/linkurious.js/plugins/sigma.exporters.graphml/README.md

 ---

 The aim of this plugin is to enable users to retrieve a [GraphML file](http://graphml.graphdrawing.org/) of the graph.
 GraphML is an XML dialect to encode graph data.
+This file format is notably supported by [Gephi](http://gephi.org), [yEd](http://www.yworks.com/en/products/yfiles/yed/), [NetworkX](http://networkx.github.io/), and [NodeXL](http://nodexl.codeplex.com/).

 See the following [example code](../../examples/plugin-exporters-graphml.html) for full usage.